The Threat of Stagnation

 I have served under black leadership without the slightest bit of concern.
 Why?
 Because we preached the same message and were working toward the same goals.
 The Black ministry, in particular, could teach much of us a thing or two about a great number of things, particularly effective fund raising and tolerance for the people's humanity.

 What Then Is Progressive Pentecost?

 Progressive Pentecostal ministries are those which have adopted affirmative and restorative policies.
-They are oblivious to gender, skin color, race, and lifestyle.
+They are oblivious to gender, skin color, race, and sexual orientation.
 Their only goal is to minister to and assist every sincere believer in the Lord Jesus Christ to find their way clear to God by providing them with sound teaching, inspiring preaching, pastoral care, Christian family, and fellowship.
 They believe that God is able to convict of sin and change those things in any life that He deems needful of change.
 A progressive church will affirm the divorcee, the homosexual, the addicted, and the outcast.
 They do not insist upon change, but rather accept every individual as they are, understanding that complex issues of life and human sexuality are not easily answered by careless Biblical interpretation, but careful study and examination.